 There are many experiences that fall into the neurodiversity movement, but it was started by Autistic people.

 Neurodivergent people have brain-based differences such as Autism, ADHD, intellectual disabilities, learning disabilities, and other neurological conditions.
-It challenges the idea that there is a “normal” way for a brain to function.
+The Neurodiversity movement hallenges the idea that there is a “normal” way for a brain to function.
+No matter how hard you work, it can feel like you don’t ever live up to other people’s expectations.

-If you’ve seen yourself in the neurodiversity movement, are thinking about therapy for the first time, or are beginning again you likely have questions like:
+If you’ve seen yourself in the outpouring of different experiences from neurodivergent people, are thinking about therapy for the first time, or are beginning again you likely have questions like:

-• Are there ways to overcome how lonely and misunderstood I feel?
+• How can I begin to cope with how lonely and misunderstood I feel?

 • How can I communicate my unique experiences to help me relate to others?